Who We Are

 “I have been in love with the theater since I was a little girl and have been performing on stage since my first production of Hansel and Gretel” in 5th grade.
 After moving to the gorge from Portland I quickly learned that there was a thriving arts scene here and an immense amount of talent to go around.
 Over the years, I have performed with several organizations in several venues.
 Each production was full of compromises due to the limitations of the venue.
 I’m so thrilled to be a part of this project to bring a state of the art multi-use center to the Columbia River Gorge.

-Linda Hardham has been coaching since 2008.
-Her passion for the coaching profession developed while spending more than 30 years in executive and leadership roles in a variety of healthcare settings: acute care, community health, academia, and private enterprise.
+Linda Hardham is a retired executive coach and healthcare executive.
 Within these roles, Linda recognized that being useful in the development of others within her sphere of influence was the most fulfilling aspect of her work.
-She now coaches leaders and their teams as they achieve their goals of bringing their highest contribution to the workplace.
-As a private business owner and coach/consultant, Linda’s current experience is focused on C-Suite Executives, Division leaders, and Managers within a variety of settings; sales executives; creative directors and small business leaders.
+She enjoyed coaching leaders and their teams as they achieved their goals of bringing their highest contribution to the workplace.
+In her retired state, she has transferred these skills to volunteer roles for various not for profit boards and is privileged to contribute to the economic, artistic, and cultural development of the Gorge.

 BA, Motion Picture Production